Applelo/compotes/docs/guide/drilldown.md

 ## Accessibility

-This component inject a lot of aria attribute to ensure a good accessibility coverage:
+This component injects many ARIA attributes to ensure a good accessibility coverage:
 - Add role `menubar` on first menu
 - Set `aria-multiselectable` to `false`
 - Set `aria-orientation` to `vertical`
-- Add role `menu` to all child menu
+- Add role `menu` to all child menus
 - Disable list item role for `li` with `none` role
 - Add role `menuitem` to back and next button
 - Add `aria-expanded`, `aria-controls` to next button